emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 # }
   ```

-## 4. Deserialization of field values
+## Deserialization of field values

 The deserialization of individual values provides flexibility without data loss:

-* You can e.g. convert values from a nullable column into a plain field,
+- You can e.g. convert values from a nullable column into a plain field,
   provided that no NULL values are given in the result set.

-* Vice versa, you can use an `Option<field>` as target structure,
+- Vice versa, you can use an `Option<field>` as target structure,
   even if the column is marked as NOT NULL.

-* Source and target integer types can differ from each other,
+- Source and target integer types can differ from each other,
   as long as the concrete values can be assigned without loss.

-* You can convert numeric values on-the-fly into default String representations.
+- You can convert numeric values on-the-fly into default String representations.

-You should use this flexibility with some care though, or you will face errors
-when the data violates the boundaries of the target values.

-## 5. Binary Values
+## Binary Values

 So far, specialization support is not yet in rust stable.
 Without that, you  have to use
 [`serde_bytes::Bytes`] and [`serde_bytes::ByteBuf`]